 The SCRT is the body responsible for regulating the profession of respiratory therapy in the province of Saskatchewan under the authority of The Respiratory Therapists Act.
 The SCRT is not an educational institution.

-If any SCRT member has photos of Respiratory Week or any other Respiratory related photos they would like to share with the SCRT to be considered for updating our banner please send them along to firstname.lastname@example.org.
+If an SCRT member has photos of Respiratory Week or any other Respiratory-related photos they would like to share with the SCRT, please send them along to firstname.lastname@example.org.
 Thank you!